Indigenous artists on reclaiming authenticity at the 'Future Imaginaries' exhibition

 When I Remember I See Red - American Indian Art and Activism in California

-Photo Flux: Unshuttered Los Angeles
+Photo Flux: Unshuttering Los Angeles

 Organized by jill moniz, Consulting Curator at the Getty, Photo Flux presents an important selection of work by radical photographers working in Los Angeles.
 Many of these artists are cultural makers and their views about and through the lens are transforming photography from its racializing past into a medium that simultaneously engenders aesthetics and agency.
 Describing a movement to expand how race, class and gender are constructed, signified and normalized, Photo Flux will highlight artists who have challenged and changed the medium, from how they interpret, describe, and record imagery to their insistence that their work be accessible to viewers who look like them.